nexiontech/letstalk-webapp/README.md

 ### Branch Strategy

+#### Long-lived Branches
-- **production**: Main production branch, contains stable code
+- **production** (or **main**): Main production branch, contains stable code
 - **develop**: Development branch for integrating features

+#### Short-lived Branches
+Create these branches only when needed for specific changes, then merge and delete them:

-- **feature/feature-name**: Feature branches for new development
+- **feature/ABC-123-feature-description**: For new features
-- **fix/bug-name**: Bug fix branches
+  - Example: `feature/LT-45-add-payment-gateway`
+- **fix/ABC-123-bug-description**: For bug fixes
+  - Example: `fix/LT-67-login-form-validation`
+- **refactor/ABC-123-component-name**: For code improvements without changing functionality
+  - Example: `refactor/LT-89-optimize-auth-service`
+- **docs/ABC-123-documentation-type**: For documentation changes
+  - Example: `docs/LT-12-update-installation-guide`
+- **test/ABC-123-test-description**: For adding or updating tests
+  - Example: `test/LT-34-add-payment-service-tests`
+- **chore/ABC-123-task-description**: For maintenance tasks
+  - Example: `chore/LT-56-update-dependencies`

+#### Branch Naming Guidelines
+1. Always use the appropriate prefix based on the type of change
+2. Include the ticket/issue number when applicable (e.g., LT-123)
+3. Use kebab-case (hyphen-separated words) for readability
+4. Keep descriptions concise but descriptive

 ### Contributing

 Contributions are welcome!
 Please follow these guidelines:

-1. Create a new branch for your feature or bug fix:
+1. Create a new branch from `develop` following the branch naming guidelines:
     ```bash
+    # For a new feature with ticket LT-123
+    git checkout -b feature/LT-123-descriptive-feature-name

+    # For a bug fix with ticket LT-456
-    git checkout -b feature/your-feature-name
+    git checkout -b fix/LT-456-descriptive-bug-fix

-    # or
+    # For code refactoring
-    git checkout -b fix/your-bug-fix
+    git checkout -b refactor/LT-789-component-to-refactor
     ```

 2. Make your changes and ensure code quality: